jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 ***

 # Policy: Mail Size
+* Use case: mail size is too big (often related to PHP, MySQL limits)
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * **Max size (MB)** - 10

 # Policy: Forbidden attachments
+* Use case: you might not want .exe attachments
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**